ofernandoavila/react-open-market-php-api/README.md

         $this->uploadPath = 'images/';
     }
 ```
 The name of the file will be hash avoiding security problems.
-To upload the file, use the function `uploadFile()` passing a `$_FILE` as a parameter.
-E.g.:
+To upload the file, use the function `uploadFile()` passing a `$_FILE` as a parameter. e.g.:

 ```php
 $router->post('/upload-file', function() {